roguehistory/DIGH-HIST3812/content/en/week/eleven/instructions.md

 ### Do

-1. Make a new notebook (or modify an existing one) to load data from the Datasette you pushed to Heroku.
+1. Make a new notebook (or modify an existing one) to load data from a new datasource.
 2. Visualize the provenance of your data using Leaflet (SG memo: Rachel Opitz workbooks)
 3. Or go for something complete different; try out some [sonification](https://mybinder.org/v2/gh/o-date/sonification/master?urlpath=Intro%20to%20Sonification.ipynb) on your data